 Detail from first movement of my 2018 guitar concerto "På Herrens Mark"

-Riding that wave, I began writing my “WTF” and “OMG” solo guitar variations: intense pieces that forced me to shatter habits, stretch technique, and surprise myself every day.
-This was not for showing off.
+Riding that wave, I began writing my “WTF” and “OMG” solo guitar variations: intense solo pieces that forced me to shatter habits, stretch technique, and surprise myself every day.
 It was for learning, for staying alive as an artist.
-So many ideas were rejected—if a passage didn’t make me stop and say “WTF!” it went into the bin.
+And many ideas were rejected—if a passage didn’t make me stop and say “WTF!” it went into the bin.
 Over two years, that process became THE SHAPE OF SOUND: a two-hour tour through the wildest corners of my creativity.
 It all came from doing the work, getting uncomfortable, letting go of needing to look cool or be perfect.
 Just listening..... on SO many levels.
+I still study these compositions every single day.
+It will take me decades to master this music.

 You Talk the Talk - But do you Walk the Walk?